Windows Installer: The R choice is not unselectable

 This is minor and in no way a blocker, so feel free to retarget.

-#4 Updated by Christopher Brooks almost 8 years ago
+#4 Updated by Christopher Brooks about 8 years ago

 The "R Kepler Module" checkbox appears to only install the R interface, not